MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepApplyOperatingSystem.md

 ```

 ### -MsiFilePath

-Specify the path to a Windows Installer file for an software condition.
+Use this parameter with the **SetConditionSoftware** parameter to specify the path to a Windows Installer file.

 ```yaml
 Type: String